csc301-fall-2021/team-project-11-nahdet-el-mahrousa/README.md

 ## Deployment

-The app is developed in two environments: *Staging/Testing* for development and testing in a running mock environment, in `staging` branch; *Production* is the production version for users, in `main` branch.
+The app is developed in two environments: *Staging/Testing* for development and testing in a running mock environment, in `staging` branch; *Production* is the production version for the users, in `main` branch.
 Environment variables are loaded from `.env` files.

 Deployment is automated by GitHub Actions, which is triggered when pushing to `staging` and `main` branches.
+Pushing to these two branches should be done by a Pull-Request, and approved by other team members.

-During deployment, environment variables for server will be loaded from GitHub Secrets.
+During deployment, environment variables for the `server` will be loaded from GitHub Secrets.
 Currently, a env secret is in the following format:

 ```sh
 KEY_1=\"VALUE_1\"\nKEY_2=\"VALUE_2\"\n.....
 ```

+The required environment variables are specified in the sub-directory of each component.

-This does have some constraints and need improvements. **It is recommended that the environment variables should be configured directly in Heroku.**
+This does have some constraints and need improvements. **It is recommended that the environment variables should be configured [directly in Heroku](https://devcenter.heroku.com/articles/config-vars).**

 ## Future Improvements